Full name: William Lawrence Boyd

 Then there was the confusion between this William Boyd, and another Tinseltown performer who had the same name.
 That 'other' William Boyd had been involved in a scandal in the early 1930s, and our William 'Hoppy' Boyd was incorrectly identified in the press and news as the guilty party.
 The accusations nearly wrecked our William Boyd's career.
 (The William Boyd that was the subject of the scandal wound up with the moniker of William 'Stage' Boyd.
 Remember him --- he was the evil 'Zolak' in the awful serial, THE LOST CITY (Krellberg, 1935), which featured Kane Richmond as the hero.)

-The first in the new series, HOP-A-LONG CASSIDY (Paramount, 1935) had Boyd being helped by James Ellison, a handsome fellah and pretty good actor who portrayed Hoppy's saddle pal 'Johnny Nelson'.
+The first in the new series, HOP-A-LONG CASSIDY (Paramount, 1935) went into general release in August, 1935 and had Boyd being helped by James Ellison, a handsome fellah and pretty good actor who portrayed Hoppy's saddle pal 'Johnny Nelson'.
 (Note that this would later be re-named HOPALONG CASSIDY ENTERS, and become the generally accepted title for that movie.)
 1935 was also the year that Republic Pictures was formed, and a singing cowboy named Gene Autry began his starring series at the new studio.

 The third Cassidy yarn, BAR 20 RIDES AGAIN (1935) included George Hayes as 'Windy' and is one of my favorite westerns.
 In film #5, THREE ON THE TRAIL (Paramount, 1936), Hayes became 'Windy Halliday' and a full-fledged member of the Hopalong Cassidy trio.